malanski/pomodoro-react/README.md

  - HTML + CSS

 ## Objectives

+The objective of the project is to use the pomodoro study method to generate more concentration in studies and thus better productivity.

+## Features

 - Consume Spotify API
 - Deploy on Cloud

-## Features

 - Stopwatch
 - Access to Spotfy Playlist for Study
 - User login